Engagements - AI product build for founders: one senior engineer, one outcome, weekly shipped increments

 How it runs on the subscription

-An AI product is weeks of connected engineering, so it runs as a build — the board dedicated to your product, shipping the gateway, the RAG loop, and billing in weekly increments.
-Same flat monthly subscription, from $6,900/month, most builds landing in six to ten weeks.
+An AI product is weeks of connected engineering, so it runs as a build — the board dedicated to your product, shipping the gateway, the RAG loop, evals, and AI usage billing in weekly increments.
+We match the monthly plan to the workload, with most builds landing in six to ten weeks.
 We build the product, not the model: bring your provider or weights and reprioritize as user feedback reshapes the plan.
-Pause between phases anytime.
+Pause between phases anytime, and after launch the same subscription flips to task mode for the steady stream of prompts, evals, and screens a live AI product generates.

 Frequently asked questions